 It is impractical, and in many cases impossible, to measure exactly the benefits that any individual entity may derive from access to or receipt of this type of data, or to provide for specific and direct monetary compensation from the recipients of a particular benefit to the sources of the data or the purchasing power (as applicable) that enabled the benefit to be obtained.
 Co-Investments.
-Although it is under no obligation to do so.
-PIMCO from time to time will offer co-investment opportunities to investors in its Private Funds, Clients, employees, former employees and/or to third parties.
-Co-investment opportunities will be offered and allocated as determined by PIMCO in its sole discretion, and any such allocations as between investors may not correspond to their pro rata interests in the relevant Private Fund or the size of their Accounts.
-In determining to offer and allocate co-investment opportunities, PIMCO may take into account any facts and circumstances it deems appropriate, including the size of the prospective co-investor's investment in the Fund and any other PIMCO Funds, Accounts and/or Affiliate Clients; whether or not such prospective co-investor has expressed an interest in co-investment opportunities, including whether such prospective co-investor's interest is targeted at a particular category of co-investment opportunities and whether the prospective co-investor's interest in participating in co-investment opportunities has been documented in a contract; PIMCO's evaluation of the financial resources, sophistication, experience and expertise of the potential co-investor, with respect to the execution of co-investment transactions generally, and with respect to the geographic location or business activities of the applicable co-investment, including the expected amount and nature of negotiations with the potential co-investor; perception of past experiences and relationships with each prospective co-investor; conflicts or potential conflicts of interest relating to a potential coinvestor and/or the co-investment opportunity; whether or not such person has co-invested previously and PIMCO's perception of the ability of any such co-investor to respond promptly and appropriately to potential investment opportunities; perception of the legal, regulatory, tax, reporting, public relations, competitive, confidentiality or other issues that may arise with respect to any prospective co-investor; and any perceived strategic value or other benefit to PIMCO, the Funds, or PIMCO's affiliates resulting from offering such coinvestment opportunity to a prospective co-investor.
-PIMCO expects that these factors will lead it to favor some potential co-investors over others with respect to the frequency with which PIMCO offers them coinvestment opportunities.
-PIMCO also expects to allocate certain co-investors a greater proportion of an investment opportunity than others as a result of these factors.
-To the extent PIMCO offers co-investment opportunities to employees of PIMCO, including through PIMCO-managed vehicles, such employee co-investors may have priority rights to participate in such coinvestment opportunities.
-Additionally, to the extent PIMCO offers co-investment opportunities to investors in a Private Fund, PIMCO from time to time grants certain investors in a Private Fund or other Clients a priority right to participate in such co-investment opportunities.
-The existence of such priority co-investment rights may result in other investors receiving fewer or no co-investment opportunities and/or smaller allocations to coinvestments.
+PIMCO from time to time will offer coinvestment opportunities to investors in its Private Funds, Clients, employees, and/or to third parties.
+PIMCO is under no obligation to offer co-investment opportunities to investors, Clients, or third parties.
+Co-investment opportunities will be allocated as determined by PIMCO in its sole discretion, and any such allocations as between investors may not correspond to their pro rata interests in the relevant Private Fund or the size of their Accounts.
+In determining these allocations, PIMCO may take into account any facts and circumstances it deems appropriate, including the size of the prospective coinvestor's investment in the Fund and any other PIMCO Funds, Accounts and/or Affiliate Clients; whether or not such prospective co-investor has expressed an interest in co-investment opportunities, including whether such prospective co-investor's interest is targeted at a particular category of co-investment opportunities; PIMCO's evaluation of the financial resources, sophistication, experience and expertise of the potential co-investor, with respect to the execution of coinvestment transactions generally, and with respect to the geographic location or business activities of the applicable co-investment; perception of past experiences and relationships with each prospective co-investor; whether or not such person has co-invested previously and the ability of any such co-investor to respond promptly and appropriately to potential investment opportunities; perception of the legal, regulatory, tax, reporting, public relations, competitive, confidentiality or other issues that may arise with respect to any prospective co-investor; and any strategic value or other benefit to PIMCO, the Funds, or PIMCO's affiliates resulting from offering such co-investment opportunity to a prospective co-investor.
+To the extent PIMCO offers co-investment opportunities to employees of PIMCO, including through PIMCO-managed vehicles, such employee co-investors may have priority rights to participate in such co-investment opportunities.
+Additionally, to the extent PIMCO offers co-investment opportunities to investors in a Private Fund, PIMCO from time to time grants certain investors in a Private Fund or other Clients a priority right to participate in such coinvestment opportunities.
+The existence of such priority co-investment rights may result in other investors receiving fewer or no co-investment opportunities and/or smaller allocations to co-investments.
 Co-invest opportunities will also be provided to induce additional investments from existing or new investors into a Fund or to benefit the growth of PIMCO's or its affiliates' franchise.
 Because co-investors may not be identified and/ or may not agree to invest until relatively late in the investment process, or for other reasons, co-investors will not necessarily bear their proportionate share of investment-related expenses (including "broken deal" expenses).
-A non-binding indication of interest in co-investments does not require PIMCO to notify such interested party of any coinvestment opportunity.
+A non-binding indication of interest in coinvestments does not require PIMCO to notify such interested party of any co-investment opportunity.